OpenEvalProject/evals/manuscripts/elife-39882/v1/manuscript.md

 In all experiments, we used clamped visual feedback, in which the angular trajectory of a feedback cursor is invariant with respect to the target location and thus spatially independent of hand position (Morehead et al., 2017).
 The instructions (see Supplementary file 1-Target Size Experiment Instructions) emphasized that the participant’s behavior would not influence the cursor trajectory: They were to ignore this stimulus and always aim directly for the target.
 This method allows us to isolate implicit learning from an invariant error, eliminating potential contributions from explicit aiming that might be used to reduce task performance error.

-## Experiment 1
+### Experiment 1

 In Experiment 1, we asked if the task outcome, defined in terms of whether or not the cursor hit the target, would modulate learning under conditions in which the feedback is not contingent on behavior.
 We tested three groups of participants (n = 16/group) with a 3.5° clamp for 80 cycles (eight targets per cycle).
 The purpose of this experiment was to examine the effects of three different relationships between the clamp and target while holding the visual error (defined as the center-to-center distance between the cursor and target) constant (Figure 1b): Hit Target (when the terminal position of the clamped cursor is fully embedded within a 16 mm diameter target), Straddle Target (when roughly half of the cursor falls within a 9.8 mm target, with the remaining part outside the target), Miss Target (when the cursor is fully outside a 6 mm target).

 ![Figure 1.](https://cdn.elifesciences.org/articles/39882/elife-39882-fig1-v1.jpg)

 **Figure 1.:** (a) During clamped visual feedback, the angular deviation of the cursor feedback is held constant throughout the perturbation block, and participants are fully informed of the manipulation. (b) The clamp angle was equal across all three conditions tested in Experiment 1, with only the target size varying between conditions. (c) Block design for experiment. (d) As in previous studies with clamped feedback, the manipulation elicits robust changes in hand angle.
 However, the effect was attenuated in the Hit Target condition, observed in the (e) rate of early adaptation, and, more dramatically, in (f) late learning. (g) The proportion of learning retained over the no feedback block following the clamp did not differ between groups.
-Dots represent individuals; shading and error bars denote SEM.10.7554/eLife.39882.003Figure 1—source data 1.Figure 1d–g.Reaction times (RTs) and movement times (MTs) are also included.
-Note that hand angles were flipped for participants who experienced a counter-clockwise clamp.
+Dots represent individuals; shading and error bars denote SEM.

 Hitting the target reduced the overall change in behavior (Figure 1d).
 Statistically, there was a marginal difference on the rate of initial adaptation (one-way ANOVA: F(2,45)=2.67, p=0.08, η2 = 0.11; permutation test: p=0.08; Figure 1e) and a significant effect on late learning (F(2,45)=4.44, p=0.016, η2 = 0.17; Figure 1f).
 For the latter measure, the value for the Hit Target group was approximately 35% lower than for the Straddle and Miss Target groups, with post-hoc comparisons confirming the substantial differences in late learning between the Hit Target and both the Straddle Target (95% CI [−16.13°, −2.34°], t(30)=-2.73, p=0.010, d = 0.97) and Miss Target (95% CI [−16.76°, −2.79°], t(30)=-2.86, p=0.008, d = 1.01) groups.
 These differences were also evident in the aftereffect measure, taken from the first cycle of the no feedback block (see Materials and methods).
 The learning functions for the Straddle and Miss Target groups were remarkably similar throughout the entire clamp block and reached similar magnitudes of late learning (95% CI [−7.90°, 8.97°], t(30)=.13, p=0.898, d = 0.05).